Mateis/mateis.github.io/personalsoftware.md

+Currently Carving - Below is work in progress.
+I put it out there so you can provide [early feedback](https://forms.gle/3h5CYckTyoCFZczj6).

 ## Virtues
 I Study, compare and intergrate to simply an operation system thats virtious.
 They are rules of behaviour, you can adopt, that may help you attain things you want.
 [Things you want](/whatdoyouwant).